oongjiexiang/CZ4041-Machine-Learning/README.md

 4. "2b_model-ensemble_part-2.ipynb"

 Each notebook begins with a hyperlinked-outline, typically having Introduction, Reusable Utility Functions and Dataset imports.
 Additional explanations and experiments begin after the Dataset imports.

+## `images`
+Images are purely images for the readme file.

+## `predictions`
+These are predictions of the best models for each category.
+Note that the result csv's filename is different from the csv name produced by the notebooks (you can find the names at the last cell of the notebooks, where the prediction dataframes are stored to a csv file) as the uploaded csv files are the exact files that were submitted to Kaggle.
+It will also facilitate you in locating the exact file that generated the score in the leaderboard ranking screenshot in this readme file.
+Nevertheless, the csv filenames are sufficient to describe the model that created that file of predictions.